Japan's battle with pandemic may mark end of Abe's fiscal experiment

 Growth and inflation did perk up, but the time bought by the BOJ’s aggressive stimulus was not spent wisely.

-(For an interactive graphic on Japan's state finances and G7 government debt, click: reut.rs/2RupyqK)
+(For an interactive graphic on Japan's state finances and G7 government debt, click: here)

 Abe twice delayed a sales tax increase after the first one triggered recession, forcing the finance ministry into retreat.